rapushka/Gentitas/README.md

 # Gentitas
-My personal collection of various code generators for Entitas
+This repository contains my personal collection of various code generators for Entitas.<br>
+Of course, all the generators are written according to the [official guide](https://github.com/sschmid/Entitas/wiki/Custom-Code-Generator-Tutorial)